Matikoduje/Ninja-js/readme.md

 - GET /version - get information about repo.
 NO AUTH required.
 - GET /users - get all existing users in DB with basic information.
 NO AUTH required.
 - POST /users - create new User.
 In request body should be provided params: username, password, confirm_password.
 Username should be a valid email address.
 NO AUTH required.
 - POST /auth - create Access Token for requested user.
+In request body should be provided params: username, password.
 This token was send in response body param "AccessToken".

 APP AUTH routes: